rgerganov/ggtag/README.md

 CXX=emcc make
 ```

+Live version of the web interface is available at [https://xakcop.com/ggtag](https://xakcop.com/ggtag)

 # Flashing the firmware

 Press and hold the BOOTSEL button while putting the battery.
 Copy `build/ggtag.uf2` to the `RPI-RP2` drive.
 The tag will reboot and run the new firmware.